-Removal of LB tiers
+Removal of load balancer tiers

-Merging MySQL databases
+Merging of MySQL database servers

-Traditionally we had a separate MySQL server for Whitehall.
+Traditionally, we had a separate MySQL server for Whitehall.
 Rather than manage multiple RDS instances, we have merged this into the main MySQL server.
 See the relevant ADR for details.

 See the documentation to make and deploy changes to the infrastructure.